On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Introduction

-In order to appreciate the economic significance of the generalization to infinite state and action spaces, it is helpful to note the following facts.
-Two of the three motivating examples presented by Esponda and Pouzo involve infinite state or action spaces.
-Risk aversion is critical to the modeling of choice under uncertainty, but standard risk preference models (such as CRRA) are unbounded functions on infinite state spaces.
+In order to appreciate the economic significance of the generalization to infinite state and action spaces, it is helpful to note the following facts.\fn{See \citet{pu94} for illustrations covering operations research, economics and engineering.
+Section \ref{secmainresults} sketches settings in economic theory that naturally demand infinite state and action spaces.
+Examples include the asset selling problem in \citet{ka62} and the employment seeking problem in \citet{sl89}.} Two of the three motivating examples presented by Esponda and Pouzo involve infinite state or action spaces.
+Risk aversion is critical to the modeling of choice under uncertainty, but standard risk preference models (such as CRRA) are unbounded functions on infinite state spaces and often with continuous action spaces.
 Standard models in finance involve MDPs with Gaussian or log-normal (hence unbounded) asset prices.
-The literature on Markov Decision Processes (MDPs) is replete with settings that naturally feature infinite state and action spaces.\fn{See \citet{pu94} for illustrations covering operations research, economics and engineering.
-Section \ref{secmainresults} sketches settings in economic theory that naturally demand infinite state and action spaces.
-Examples include the asset selling problem in \citet{ka62} and the employment seeking problem in \citet{sl89}.} It is thus highly desirable to extend the existence theorem to infinite state and action spaces and unbounded payoff functions.
+It is thus highly desirable to extend the existence theorem to infinite state and action spaces and unbounded payoff functions.
 Our existence theorems cover all of the settings just described.